top of page

 "I would like to be known as a person who is concerned about freedom and equality and justice and prosperity for all people." -Rosa Parks.

-Yolanda is an Executive Board member of the Illinois Association of Administrative Law Judges and is an active member of several bar associations.
-In her constant effort to help improve the justice system, she has volunteered for pro bono projects such as teaching Continuing Legal Education classes to both criminal defense lawyers and prosecutors, providing free legal advice to community residents, and serving as an attorney in Expungement Summits to help people obtain housing and employment by clearing their records.
+In her constant effort to help improve the justice system, she has worked on volunteer and pro bono projects such as teaching Continuing Legal Education (CLE) classes, providing free legal advice to community residents, and serving as an Attorney in various Expungement Summits to help people obtain housing and employment by clearing their records.
 In addition, Yolanda volunteered with the Pro Bono Jury Program for the First Municipal District.
-She is a member of Delta Sigma Theta Sorority and coordinated many community service initiatives including projects in several villages in Africa.
+She is a member of Delta

 Yolanda earned her Bachelor's in Economics and Finance from State University of New York - College at Buffalo.
 She graduated from the University of Texas- Austin School of Law and earned a Graduate Certificate in Training and Performance Management from Saint Xavier University-Chicago.